 Suncorp Behavioural Economist, Phil Slade said these findings highlight that scammers play on a person’s inability to process information in a rational way.

 “Change, both positive and negative, reduces a person’s available cognitive energy and ability to digest information in a rational way because we are focusing on our energy on navigating the change.
 Scammers play on this vulnerability, by positioning themselves as an easy avenue to solve a problem, fill a void or make life easier,” Mr Slade said.

-“We’re also more vulnerable during this these moments, as our brains see change as a form of loss and pain.
+“We’re also more vulnerable during these moments, as our brains see change as a form of loss and pain.
 Going through a divorce could mean a loss of financial assets or memories, a new home may be a loss of routine, and retirement may spur feelings of isolation and loss of social connections or meaning.

 “Sadly, when we experience the feeling of loss, our normal risk lens completely flips – we’re more likely to take higher risks for less return with the desire to make up for the loss.

 “Scammers often try to isolate people – when facing a change, whether it’s good, bad, big or small, we encourage people to not go it alone.
 Simple things like sharing goals or decision making, creating simple decision rules, as well as connecting with people, friends, family members and support units, can better prevent people falling victim to scams.”